thivinanandh/Pain-Classification/Readme.md

 ![](images/media/image4.png)

-# Question 3: Data Fusion

-## Why Fusion works
+## Data Fusion
+---

 Data integration is especially effective in machine learning for the various reasons.
 Some of them are

 -   Understanding data from various perspectives, Different data sources
-    > may offer various viewpoints on a problem or occurrence; by
+- may offer various viewpoints on a problem or occurrence
-    > combining these sources, data fusion can offer a more thorough
-    > understanding of the problem at hand.

--   Reduce the Overfitting nature of the model, Multiple resources in
+-   Reduce the Overfitting nature of the model
-    > hand can provide multiple information and generalizing the model
-    > more so that we can reduce overfitting of the model.

 ## Did it have higher accuracy